estebanways/back-up-and-restore-custom-directories/back_up_and_restore_custom_directories_using_separate_tarballs/README.md

 ### Use

-Copy the script to the root directory `/`.
+Copy the restore script and the files in the `backups/` directory to the root directory `/`.

 Setup the archives you want to restore files and directories from.